Zionlikelion/Zionlikelion/README.md

-🧙🏼‍♂️ Hi, I’m @Zionlikelion
+🧙🏼‍♂️ Hi, I’m Zion
-Former US Marine, Brewer, Wolf-dog Dad, Yogi, and Traveller among many things...

-I have my 200 hr Yoga teaching cert from India, Reiki lvl 1 cert from Spain.

-I practice daily meditation and pranayama.

-I've read on avg 1.5 books per week for the last 5 years.

-I'm now putting my love for freedom and expression it by creating a likeminded community of freedom lovers for a NFT project and much more...
+I'm Putting my love for freedom and expression out by creating a likeminded community of freedom lovers for an NFT project and much more...

 My goal is to create blockchain apps in order to help make a change on a global scale in favor of true human freedom and choice.